What is an Adverb?

 Adverbs of manner:

-An adverbs of manner is an adverb that shows some behaviour, action, and manner.
+An adverb of manner is an adverb that shows some behavior, action, and manner.

 Mostly, these adverbs are present at the end of the sentence or sometimes placed before or after the verb.

 It modifies other adverbs in a sentence and gives more details of a noun and ends with -ly.

 - Dangerously, softly, quickly, gently, beautifully, neatly, calmly, slowly, sadly, loudly, kindly, politely, fast, carefully, carelessly, effortlessly, urgently, rapidly, etc. are adverbs of manner.

 - She ran very quickly into the room after looking at her teacher, coming to her home.

 - He sorted out the entire situation politely.

 - The entire function is ruined badly because of the power cut.